 Found in: Many fragranced household products, such as air fresheners, dish soap, even toilet paper.
 Because of proprietary laws, companies don’t have to disclose what’s in their scents, so you won’t find phthalates on a label.
 If you see the word “fragrance” on a label, there’s a good chance phthalates are present.

 Health Risks: Phthalates are known endocrine disruptors.
 Men with higher phthalate compounds in their blood had correspondingly reduced sperm counts, according to a 2003 study conducted by researchers from the Centers for Disease Control and Prevention and the Harvard School of Public Health.
-Although exposure to phthalates mainly occurs through inhalation, it can also happen through skin contact with scented soaps, which is a significant problem, warns Alicia Stanton, MD, coauthor of Hormone Harmony (Healthy Life Library, 2009).
+Although exposure to phthalates mainly occurs through inhalation, it can also happen through skin contact with scented soaps, which is a significant problem, warns Alicia Stanton, MD, coauthor of Hormone Harmony.
 Unlike the digestive system, the skin has no safeguards against toxins.
 Absorbed chemicals go straight to organs.

 Healthier Choice: When possible choose fragrance-free or all-natural organic products.
 Greer recommends bypassing aerosol or plug-in air fresheners and instead using essential oils or simply opening windows to freshen the air.
 Besides causing more serious effects like endocrine disruption, “Aerosol sprays and air fresheners can be migraine and asthma triggers,” she says.
 Also consider adding more plants to your home: They’re natural air detoxifiers.